-What can be so distracting when there isn’t much to do in the outside world?
-How can we stay productive and focused when the devices we use to communicate and work are the very same ones that distract us from completing our tasks?
-Here are a few tips on how to stay on-task in this day & age:
+What can be non-distracting when there isn’t much to do in the outside world?
+How can we stay focused and productive when the devices we use to communicate, and work are the very same ones that distract us?
+Here are a few tips on how to stay on-task in this day and age:

-This is not to say you shouldn't dream big!
-But breaking down your goals into more manageable, bite-sized pieces can help these goals feel less daunting.
-Whilst a goal like 'get fitter' may seem impossible and abstract, something like 'run 2 miles this morning' feels achievable.
-Each smaller goal can be achieved in less time, and you have less reason to say 'I don't have time to do this now!'
+This is not to say that you shouldn't dream big!
+But, breaking down your goals into more manageable ones can help them feel less daunting.
+While a goal like “get in shape” may seem impossible, something like “run 2 miles every other morning” feels achievable.
+Because a smaller goal can be achieved in less time, you have less reason to say “I don't have time to do this now!”

-Especially when in lockdown, it is crucial to mark off your time in order to stay productive.
-When each day feels identical you start to lose my motivation, so it is important to mix up the tasks you have to do as much as possible.
+Especially when in lockdown, it’s crucial to time-block your days to stay productive.
+When each day feels the same, you may start to lose any motivation, so it is important to mix up the tasks you must do as much as possible.

-Blocking off time in my calendar to complete tasks will help you to mentally visualize how much time you have and what you need to complete each day—become more productive by setting time aside each day to work on specific tasks.
-At the end of the day, also aim to plan out the next day so you can go to bed aware of what needs to be accomplished tomorrow.
+Blocking off time in your calendar to complete tasks will also help you to mentally visualize how much time you have and what you need to complete each day—become more productive by setting aside this time each day.
+At the end of the day, also aim to plan out the next day so you can go to sleep aware of what needs to be accomplished tomorrow.

-You're most productive when you intentionally give yourself breaks (to go on walks, to spend time with loved ones, etc).
-You subconsciously savor these breaks as rewards for completing tasks and staying focused, which helps me feel less burned out at the end of a long day.
+You're most productive when you give yourself breaks (like to go on walks, spend time with loved ones, etc.).
+You subconsciously savor these breaks as rewards for completing tasks and staying focused, which helps you feel less burnt out at the end of a long day.

-Be mindful of what activities you want to be doing while on a break, though, as not all break-time activities will leave you equally refreshed and ready to go back to work.
+Be mindful of what activities you want to be doing while on a break, though, as not all will leave you equally refreshed and ready to go back to work.

-Scrolling on social media, while fun, will often leave you annoyed when I have to go back to focusing.
-Folding laundry, or making coffee, however, have natural ends at which point it makes sense to go back to work.
+Scrolling on social media, while fun, will often leave you annoyed when you have to go back to focusing.
+Folding laundry or making coffee, however, have natural ends at which point it makes sense to go back to work.